telerik/blazor-docs/components/grid/grouping/aggregates.md

 ## Access The Aggregate Values

-You can access the aggregate values through the template `context`.
+You can access the aggregate values through the template `context`:

-In all templates, you can access the aggregate values available for the column, in which the template is nested.
+* All templates expose the aggregate values for the current column.

-In both the `GroupHeaderTemplate` and the `GroupFooterTemplate`, the `context` has an `AggregateResults` property of a type Dictionary.
-This allows you to access the aggregates available for each column in the Grid.
+* The `context` of the `GroupHeaderTemplate` and the `GroupFooterTemplate` has an `AggregateResults` property of a type `Dictionary<string, object>`.
+This dictionary allows you to access the aggregates for the other columns in the Grid.

 ## How to Enable Aggregates